grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 Though it seems convenient, you should avoid using `maxVUs` in most cases.
 Allocating VUs has CPU and memory costs, and allocating VUs as the test runs **can overload the load generator and skew results**.
 If you're running in k6 Cloud, the `maxVUs` will count against your subscription.
+This is because k6 must allocate sufficient resources for `maxVUs` to be initialized, even if they never are.
 In almost all cases, the best thing to do is to pre-allocate the number of VUs you need beforehand.

 Some of the times it might make sense to use `maxVUs` include: